 E-Maths Strand Weightage Breakdown

-If your child needs targeted support on high-weightage topics, Ancourage Academy offers Sec 3 and Sec 4 E-Maths in small groups of 3-6 — book a free trial class (usually $18) at Bishan or Woodlands.
+If your child needs targeted support on high-weightage topics, Ancourage Academy offers Sec 3 and Sec 4 E-Maths in small groups of 3-6 — book a trial class (usually $18) at Bishan or Woodlands.

-| Strand | Topics Included | Approximate Weightage |
+| Strand (SEAB 4052) | Topics Included | Ancourage Academy Estimate |

 |---|---|---|

-| Geometry and Measurement | Angles, triangles, polygons, circle properties, congruence, similarity, trigonometry, mensuration, Pythagoras, vectors | ~25-30% |
+| Geometry and Measurement (G1-G7) | Angles, triangles and polygons, congruence and similarity, properties of circles, Pythagoras' theorem and trigonometry, mensuration, coordinate geometry, vectors in two dimensions | ~35-40% |

-| Statistics and Probability | Data representation, mean/median/mode, cumulative frequency, box plots, probability | ~20-25% |
+| Statistics and Probability (S1-S2) | Data handling and analysis — data representation, mean/median/mode, cumulative frequency, box plots — and probability | ~20-25% |

 The 5 Highest-Value Topics for Revision